 After a few hundred metres, turn right at this church:

 Alternatively you can go by bus; take the number M2316 express bus from the underground bus station in the Lotte World labyrinth at Jamsil.
-It takes 30 minutes and you can use your T-Money card, and you get off at the Cheonmasan Rest Area stop (천마산 휴게소, Cheonmasan Hyugeso, it’s the first stop from Jamsil):
+It takes 30 minutes and costs 2,400 won, but if you use your T-Money card to transfer from the subway it calculates a discounted combined fare; get off at the Cheonmasan Rest Area stop (천마산 휴게소, Cheonmasan Hyugeso, it’s the first stop from Jamsil):

 Again, from there either walk up to Star Hill (15 minutes, see map) or jump in a cab.
 From the stop, simply head north on Meokgat-ro and follow it up to the Star Hill access road.